Apple Cider Vinegar for Protein Overload (The Quick Fix)

 To juice things up nicely, apple cider vinegar also contains malic acid – a natural humectant that attracts and retains moisture.
 This can be highly beneficial for people with highly porous hair that struggles to stay hydrated.

 ACV Rebalances the pH of Hair and Scalp

 “The normal pH of the scalp is 5.5, and the hair shaft is 3.5.
-Alkaline shampoo and conditioner disrupt the hair’s pH balance, causing more hair porosity and frizz.”
-Yoram Harth, MD.
+Alkaline shampoo and conditioner disrupt the hair’s pH balance, causing more hair porosity and frizz.” – says Yoram Harth, MD., a Board-Certified Dermatologist.

 Everyday hair products like sprays, shampoos, conditioners, and even the water you use to wash your hair can raise the pH of the hair and scalp.
 The alkalinity of external influences can affect the bacterial flora on the scalp, causing problems like dandruff.
 High pH also swells the cuticle layer of the hair strands, which can lead to frizz, split ends, and breakage if not restored to its optimal range.

 Healthy hair should have a pH ranging of 3.5 – 5.5, which is close to apple cider vinegar’s range of 2-3.
 When you use ACV as a rinse or within a formulated product, it nudges the hair and scalp towards the acid end of the spectrum.
 This helps keep the cuticles closed and the scalp acidic to prevent the growth of bad bacteria like fungus.